+The best books of 2017.
 This page will list my favorite books.
 Some will be for youth or children.
 I love to read and share my top finds.
-The following books are my favorite new books for 2017.
 Appropriate for children 10+ up to adults, unless specifically noted.

 Page after page of profound moments and insights.
 Rich and deep and delectable, wild and raw and passionate—she loves math, music, and books, he loves family, justice, and her.

 Poignant theme-can they live with what is, what could have been, what will never be?

 Spinster Fossi Lovejoy is a mathematical genius born in the wrong century.
 She seems to be a step out of time.
 Once content in her little world, he has opened her eyes and given her a glimpse of hope, freedom, and love.

 Daniel Ashton has lost all he held most dear.
 He cannot live with his tragic loss but he cannot escape the pain.
 “He had to cling to hope…or succumb to the madness and despair.”

 This is the first book I have read in this series but the story was complete.
 I wish I knew the backstory but I plan to read the other books to fully understand the dilemmas and the characters that pop in and out of the scenes.
 This story is intriguing and magical.
 I loved the gentle pace and sweet, tender, selfless Fossi.
 I cannot wait to dive into this series.
 Hooray for the bright, intelligent, mathematical heroine.

 *I received a copy of this novella in exchange for an honest review.
 All opinions are uniquely my own.

 by Christa Allan (Goodreads Author)